-Amazon Kinesis Data Streams integrates with AWS Identity and Access Management (IAM), a service that enables you to securely control access to your AWS services and resources for your users.
+Amazon Kinesis Data Streams integrates with Amazon Identity and Access Management (IAM), a service that enables you to securely control access to your Amazon Web Services services and resources for your users.
 For example, you can create a policy that only allows a specific user or group to put data into your Kinesis stream.
 For more information about access management and control of your Kinesis stream, see Controlling Access to Amazon Kinesis Resources using IAM.

 Amazon CloudTrail Integration